Today, it is easier than ever before to have your phone up and running when you land in Europe. Here is our guide for how to get a SIM card in Italy.

 Pro Tip: It’s easier to organize your trip when you have all your resources in one place.
 Create a browser folder and bookmark this post.
 Also, check out our guide to Rome for more planning resources, our top Rome tours for a memorable trip, and the best things to do in Rome.

 Option 1: Use Your Own Phone with your US Network

 Up until a few years ago, it was either impossible or incredibly expensive to use your phone in Italy without getting an Italian SIM Card.
 Roaming charges could turn into hundreds of dollars and the service would be shaky at best.

-Now though, the major four US cell phone providers have partnered with Italian companies to have American phones work abroad.
-Below is the breakdown by the provider of how to use your phone in Italy:
+Now the four major cell phone providers have partnered with Italian companies to help American phones work abroad much more easily.
+If you are planning to be in Italy for 2 weeks or less, it might be worth using your existing phone plan.
+However, using an Italian SIM card isn’t overly expensive if needed.
+Below is the breakdown by provider for how to use your phone in Italy.

 Verizon and AT&T:

 Of the four main carriers, T-Mobile is a multinational company based in Germany.
-The main perk of this is that with T-Mobile, your phone will connect automatically in Europe without additional charge.
+The main perk of this is that with T-Mobile, your phone will connect automatically in Europe.

 Popular Rome Tours

 Rome in a Day Tour with Colosseum and Vatican Museums

 Our “in a day” tour is best way to get your bearings all in one day.
 Visit the Sistine Chapel, Colosseum, Trevi Fountain, and more with a licensed, fun English-speaking tour guide.
 They’ll add tons of insights and make the entire experience so much more memorable.
 Also, you’ll get a feel for the city, so it’s a great option on one of your first days in Rome.
 Bring your walking shoes and water bottle!